hemant-webonise/Hemant-Android/FragmentsAssignment/README.md

 2. So now we have one Activity and Two Fragments - HomeScreenFragment and SaveScreenFragment and then all the other files are not changed except the ListAdapter.
 3. Fragments and Acvities behave differently to findViewById(); which wud be clear in comparision of both codes(This and LISTVIEWFINAL).

+Working on the backward Compactibility.

+1. Changed the import for Fragments used.
+2. And so similarly changed the imports of FragmentTransaction,FragmentManager
+3. Chage the extend of main class  to FragmentActivity and import -

+   1. import android.support.v4.app.FragmentActivity;
+   2. import android.support.v4.app.FragmentManager;
+   3. import android.support.v4.app.FragmentTransaction;

+4. Make use of getSupportFragmentManager() method.